-The Campus Safety Department includes a director, assistant director, nine full-time and several part-time safety officers.
-Campus Safety provides continuous patrols of the campus including Campus Meadows, College Hill and Reservoir Run housing complexes by uniformed

-Safety Officers 24 hours a day, seven days a week, 365 days a year.
+The Campus Safety Department includes a director, assistant director, and nine full-time and several part-time safety officers.
+Campus Safety provides continuous patrols of the campus, including the Campus Meadows, College Hill, and Reservoir Run housing complexes, by uniformed Safety Officers 24 hours a day, 365 days a year.